Close Menu

 Summer Weather

 The summer weather in the Great Sand Dunes National Park and Preserve can be extreme, with temperatures often reaching over 100 degrees Fahrenheit.
 Visitors should be prepared for heat exhaustion and dehydration, and should take regular breaks to rest and hydrate.
 Additionally, the summer is a time of year when the sand dunes are at their most unstable, due to the heat and dryness.
-(See Also: When Is the Best Time to Visit National Parks – Ultimate Guide)
+(See Also: Best Time to Visit Kenya and Tanzania Safari?
+The Ultimate Experience)

 Autumn (September to October)